ckarwin/COSI/Data_Challenge_Home/README.md

 ## Getting Help <br />
 For any help/problems with running the data challenge module please contact me at: ckarwin@clemson.edu.

+## Data Products <br />
+All data products for the data challenge are available on the COSI sftp account.

 ## Purpose <br />
 The main purpose of this repository is to simulate the all-sky data that will be observed by COSI.
 The primary code in this folder is **run_data_challenge_module.py**, which is called with **client_code.py**, with the main input parameters passed via **inputs.yaml**.
 Additionally, parallel simulations with different time bins can be ran using **run_parellel_sims.py**.
 The modules can be ran directly from the command line, or submitted to a batch system, which allows them to be easily employed for generating multiple/long simulations.